Pbartek/pyobd-pi-TFT/README.md

 pyobd
 =====

-OBD-PiTFT: Display Car Diagnostics (OBD-II) Data On Adafruit's PiTFT Touchscreen Display For Raspberry Pi
+<pre>OBD-PiTFT: Display Car Diagnostics (OBD-II) Data On Adafruit's PiTFT Touchscreen Display For Raspberry Pi

 In this tutorial you will learn how to connect your Raspberry Pi to a Bluetooth OBD-II adapter and display realtime engine data on Adafruit's PiTFT touchscreen display.